On 16 February 2017, CDC filed an action for damages before the Regional Court of Hannover, Germany in relation to the German sugar cartel.

-The infringements involved the sale of sugar for the processing industry (processing sugar) and sugar for the end consumer (household sugar).
-They took place over several years until the authority’s surprise inspections in spring 2009 and in part date back to the mid 1990s.
+The infringements involved the sale of sugar for the processing industry (processing sugar) and sugar for end consumers (household sugar).
+They took place over several years until the FCO’s surprise inspections in spring 2009 and in part date back to the mid-1990s.

-CDC has purchased damage claims from 63 retail companies and food manufacturers from all over Germany, which were affected by the anticompetitive agreements and practices as direct or indirect purchasers of sugar and substitute products during the cartel period.
-On 16 February 2017, CDC filed a declaratory action before the Regional Court of Hanover, Germany, seeking a judgment that Nordzucker AG, Pfeifer & Langen GmbH & Co.
-KG and Südzucker AG are jointly and severally liable for those damages (Case No. 18 O 34/17).
+CDC has purchased damage claims from 63 German retailers and food/beverage manufacturers, which were affected by the anticompetitive agreements and practices as direct or indirect purchasers of sugar and substitute products during the cartel period.
+On 16 February 2017, CDC filed an action before the Regional Court of Hannover, Germany, seeking a judgment that Nordzucker AG, Pfeifer & Langen GmbH & Co.
+KG and Südzucker AG are jointly and severally liable for the damages.

 CDC has, together with renowned external experts, conducted an economic assessment of the damage caused by the cartel.
 Having regard to the fact that the cartel had effects on several market levels, the assessment includes a combined horizontal and vertical economic damage analysis.

-The assessment concludes that both direct and indirect purchasers of the sugar manufacturers were significantly overcharged for their purchases of processing sugar, household sugar and substitute products, during the cartel period and even beyond due to lingering effects of the cartel.
-The peculiarities of the sugar market, such as the EU Sugar Market Regulation, have been taken into account in this regard.
+The assessment concludes that both direct and indirect purchasers of the sugar manufacturers were significantly overcharged for their purchases of processing sugar, household sugar and substitute products, during the cartel period and even beyond due to lingering effects.
+The peculiarities of the sugar market, such as the EU Sugar Market Regulation, have been taken into account.